TedTschopp/Fixing-Game-Night/_posts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 ### Spherical

 #### Distance to the horizon
-Based on the following formula.
+The distance to the horizion is based on the following formula.

 $$
 d = \sqrt{h\times(2 \times R+h)}